 Using debugging messages

 Debugging messages are intended to help diagnose problems and/or help Moodle developers.
-If you have a problem with your Moodle site and ask for help in a Moodle.org forum, a developer may ask you to turn debug messages on, in order to locate the cause of the problem.
-By default Moodle does not show any error messages at all.
-If you are having problems (e.g. blank screens or incomplete screens) turning on debugging is usually the first thing to try.
+If you have a problem with your Moodle site and ask for help in a Moodle.org forum, a developer may ask you to turn enable debugging i.e. turn debugging messages on, in order to locate the cause of the problem.
+If you are having problems such as a blank screen or incomplete screens, then turning on debugging is usually the first thing to try.

 The options are:

 - NONE: Do not show any errors or warnings (Default)

 - ALL: Show all reasonable PHP debug messages

 - DEVELOPER: extra Moodle debug messages for developers

 - It is recommended that a record of error messages is kept, and for the admin to regularly monitor the error logs.
 This may be done by setting 'Debug messages' (debug) to Normal and leaving 'Display debug messages' (debugdisplay) off (unticked).
 Error messages are then recorded in the server logs.